UNICODE-Venture/unibilling/README.md

 MIT

-#### If you enjoyed using Wafeq Invoice SDK, then give it a star ⭐️ and like 👍🏻.
+#### If you enjoyed using UniBilling, then give it a star ⭐️ and like 👍🏻.
 For more innovative solutions from our team, visit [Team UNICODE](https://www.unicodesolutions.co/).
 Keep coding and stay awesome 😉